You have no items in your shopping basket.

 Understanding the landscape - NHS integrated care systems

 By streamlining care delivery and fostering collaboration between providers, ICSs aim to enhance patient outcomes and improve efficiency.
-However, their financial stability is crucial for these objectives to be realised.
+However, their financial stability is crucial for achieving these objectives.

 Unveiling the factors contributing to the deficits